 Feeling overwhelmed?
 It’s important to address your needs and find balance:

 - Learn techniques to manage uncertainty.
-We can't change the circumstances of the pandemic, but we can challenge our fearful thoughts.
-Learn to identify inaccurate and distracting thoughts by understanding common thinking errors.
+We can’t change the circumstances of the pandemic, but we can challenge our fearful thoughts.

 - Keep stress-relieving tools handy.
 Practice stress-relieving techniques, like taking a mindfulness break.